TD Bank (United States)

-On April 10, 2008, TD Banknorth merged with New Jersey–based Commerce Bank to form TD Bank, with joint headquarters in Cherry Hill, New Jersey and Portland, Maine.
+In August 2004, Toronto-Dominion Bank became the majority owner, rebranding the Banknorth Group, Inc. to TD Banknorth, N.A.
+All remaining shares of TD Banknorth were acquired by Toronto-Dominion Bank on April 20, 2007.
+On April 10, 2008, TD Banknorth acquired New Jersey–based Commerce Bank and rebranded to simply TD Bank, with joint headquarters in Cherry Hill, New Jersey and Portland, Maine.
 The legal name of the bank was changed to TD Bank, N.A. on May 31, 2008, with all TD Banknorth branches outside of New England and all Commerce Bank branches being rebranded in the fall of 2008.
 The remaining branches, in New England, took on the new name in September 2009.